Giant burrowing frog: Ecology and behaviour

 This species inhabits sandstone heathland, dry, and also wet sclerophyll forest from north of Sydney to eastern Victoria.
 They are called burrowing frogs because of their burrowing ability.

 Males call from burrows on the edges of creeks during autumn and spring, usually after heavy rainfall.
 The call of the giant burrow frog is very low-pitched "ou-ou-ou-ou-ou", somewhat resembling that of an owl (hence the name), and only lasts one or two seconds.
 The spines on the males' fingers may be used for fighting.

 The female lays between 750 and 1250 unpigmented eggs, either in inundated burrows or underneath heavy vegetation in dams, ditches, and slow-flowing streams.
 The tadpoles develop in the stream, escaping when it floods.
 The tadpoles are grey in colour, with grey fins with light flecks.
 They are very large in size, up to 80 mm, take 3 to 11 months to develop, and are very slow-moving.
 They have been observed in clear water with a pH of 4.3 to 6.5 and a temperature range of 8.5 to 26.5 °C.

 These frogs are difficult to find, and best seen at night after thunderstorm activity in the summer or after substantial rainfall.

 Conservation

 This species has declined due to urbanisation and is mostly restricted to national parks and state forests.

-Its status was last assessed by the IUCN as a vulnerable species, in 2004.
+First assessed by the International Union for the Conservation of Nature as a vulnerable species in 2002, its status has since been changed to endangered as of 2023.

 Since July 2000 the frog has been as vulnerable under the Commonwealth EPBC Act, with another assessment due on 30 September 2021.
 As of 2021 it is listed as vulnerable in New South Wales under the Biodiversity Conservation Act 2016 (NSW) and threatened under the Flora and Fauna Guarantee Act 1988 (Vic).
 It is also Listed as Critically Endangered on the Advisory List of Threatened Vertebrate Fauna in Victoria (2013 list).